 Traveling to Mexico from the United States

-If you’re a Mexican citizen, or you have a legal residency permit for Mexico (Residente Temporal or Residente Permanente), you can cross the border by road and return home to Mexico.
-See this article on expiring residency permits if your residency permit is near or past its expiry date.
+If you’re a Mexican citizen, or you have a legal residency permit, —or residency visa sticker to exchange for Mexico Residente Temporal or Residente Permanente status— you can cross the border by road and return home to Mexico.
+See this article on expiring residency permits if your existing Mexican residency permit is near or past its expiry date.

 Mexico in your inbox